publishpress/PublishPress-Planner/readme.txt

 The format is based on [Keep a Changelog](http://keepachangelog.com/) and this project adheres to [Semantic Versioning](http://semver.org/).

+= [3.6.2] - 20 Oct 2021 =

+* Fixed: Can't edit the post status in the classic editor when WP to Twitter is activated, #958;
+* Fixed: Can't edit the post status in the block editor when Block Editor Colors is activated, #959;
+* Fixed: Block editor crashing if we resize the window to a mobile device dimension, #960;
+* Added: Add a review request banner, #949;

 = [3.6.1] - 04 Oct 2021 =

 * Fixed: Add constants to customize priority of main actions: action_init, action_init_after and action_ini_for_admin, #953;